-The Brief

-Start Date: 1st November 2022 | Submission Deadline: 1st May 2023

-Design and make a 3D printed product or prototype that improves the day-to-day life of someone with a disability or the elderly.
+The Brief Start Date: 1st May 2023 | Submission Deadline: 1st May 2024 Design and make a 3D printed product or prototype that improves the day-to-day life of someone with a disability or the elderly.

-⊶ Categories There are 3 categories based on age groups - under 14, 14-18 and over 18.
-The over 18 age category welcomes students, educators, hobbyists, professionals and anyone else interested in participating. ఉం చి Teams You may work in teams of up to 5 people in the same age category. ٩ Audience You must either design a product for a real end user (e.g. someone in your local community), or design a product for a Make:able Champion.
-Make:able Champions are people with disabilities who have shared their story and day-to-day challenges in a series of videos within the make:able challenge toolkit.
-3D Design The design process must include the use of either Tinkercad or Fusion 360 software and the digital 3D model produced should be 3D printable. \bigotimes 3D Printing A physical 3D printed prototype must be created.
+Categories There are 3 categories based on age groups - under 14, 14-18 and over 18.
+The over 18 age category welcomes students, educators, hobbyists, professionals and anyone else interested in participating.

+Teams You may work in teams of up to 5 people in the same age category.

+Audience You must design a product for a real end user (E.g. Someone in your local community).
+If you cannot find an end user, you can opt to design for a Make:able Champion.
+Make:able Champions are people with disabilities who have shared their story and day-to-day challenges within the Make:able Challenge toolkit.

+3D Design The design process must include the use of either Tinkercad or Fusion 360 software and the digital 3D model produced should be 3D printable.

+3D Printing A physical 3D printed prototype must be created.
 3D printing can also be combined with other materials and processes, such as electronics, to create the product.

+Submissions

-Submissions You must create a 2-4 minute video, which shows information about your end user, how you developed empathy, how you framed a challenge, the idea generation process, the design- make-iterate process and visuals of the final product in action.
-Videos must be uploaded to the online form included in section 8 of the toolkit by the 1st May 2023.
-In addition to the video, you will be required to provide the following information during your online form submission: High resolution final image 3D design files (Tinkercad or Fusion 360) Bill of materials and assembly/usage instructions (if any) License (type of permission granted to others who wish to use their designs) Full guidance on submissions is provided in section 8 of the online toolkit.
+You must create a 2-4 minute video, which shows information about your end user, how you developed empathy, how you framed a challenge, the idea generation process, the design-make-iterate process and visuals of the final product in action.
+Videos must be uploaded to the online form included in section 8 of the toolkit by the 1st May 2024.
+In addition to the video, you will be required to provide the following information during your online form submission:

+- High resolution final image

+- 3D design files (Tinkercad or Fusion 360)

+- Bill of materials and assembly/usage instructions (if any)

+- License (type of permission granted to others who wish to use their designs)

+Full guidance on submissions is provided in section 8 of the online toolkit.

 Design Criteria + Award Categories

-You should aim to adhere to the below design criteria throughout your make: able journey.
+You should aim to adhere to the below design criteria throughout your make:able journey.

 Empathy

 Develop a deep and personal understanding of your end user's disability, challenges and needs/wants.

 Creative Idea

 Use design-thinking methods to realise a product idea that differentiates itself from existing solutions in the market.

 Autodesk Software

 Explore multiple tools and features in Autodesk software to help drive your design.

 Customisation

 Make a solution that is a perfect fit for your end user in terms of form and function.

-3D Printing
+★ 3D Printing

 Make full use of 3D printing's capabilities to generate forms with creative freedom.

 Iteration

 Rigorously test and refine a solution to ensure it is optimal for your end user.

 There will be a total of 6 awards for each age group (under 14, 14-18, over 18).
 The award categories are as follows:

-- Best Showcase of Empathy
+- · Best Showcase of Empathy

 - Best Creative Idea

 - Best Use of Autodesk Software

 - Best Showcase of Customisation

-- Best Use of 3D Printing
+- · Best Use of 3D Printing

 - Best Showcase of Iterative Design

 The judging process is outlined in the next section and as you can see, the award categories directly relate to the design criteria.
 This means that for the best chance of winning an award, you should aim to excel in all design criteria.

-Judging Process

-1st May 2023 - 31st May 2023: Team PrintLab will review all submissions and create a finalist shortlist of approximately 6 entries per award category in each of the 3 age groups.
+Judging Process 1st May 2024 - 31st May 2024: Team PrintLab will review all submissions and create a finalist shortlist of approximately 6 entries per award category in each of the 3 age groups.
 The finalist shortlist will be announced by email and consist of the entries that excelled the most in the design criteria relating to the award category.